To apply for this course from outside of the UK click apply now

 You will be required to be a registered nurse with a recognised regulatory nursing organisation and hold a Higher Education Diploma Level Nursing qualification (NQF Level 5).

-We accept students who have studied a certified nursing course leading to the award of Registered Nurse, and for international Registered Nurses who also hold a Licence to Practice.
+We accept students who have studied a certified nursing course leading to the award of Registered Nurse, and international Registered Nurses who also hold a Licence to Practice.

 The course takes into account both accredited and experiential learning and therefore if you have undertaken either of these courses, you would have the opportunity to apply for accreditation of prior achievement: 120 credits at Level 4 plus 80 credits at Level 5.
 You would be required to enter the course at Level 5 and would undertake a ‘bridging’ course, which would equip you with a range of transferable skills.
 The bridging course enables you to obtain the necessary further 40 credits at Level 5 to allow progression to Level 6.